lrmcc/lrmcc/README.md

 </picture>

 ## About
-- Professional Software and DevOps Engineer living in the Tokyo area.
+- Professional DevSecOps Engineer living in the Tokyo area.
 - Building public projects to showcase development abilities.
 - Open to collaborating on projects that are a good fit.
 - Reach out via [contact form](https://lukemcconnell.net/about.html#Contact).